telerik/xaml-docs/controls/radribbonview/styling-and-appearance/styling-quickaccesstoolbar.md

     </telerik:RadRibbonView>
 {{endregion}}

-Then we will define a custom StyleSelector which will choose a style for the RadRibbonButtons based on their text:
+Then you will need a custom StyleSelector, which will choose a style for the RadRibbonButtons based on their text:

 #### __[C#] Example 2: Define ItemContainerStyleSelector__
 {{region cs-radribbonview-styling-quickaccesstoolbar-2}}